simul/Teleport/docs/reference/libavstream.rst

 LibAVStream uses Enet for UDP datagram control.
 It uses SRT and EFP over UDP for data stream reliability and deliverability.

 .. image:: /images/reference/ExamplePipeline.png
 	:width: 800
-  :alt: Two pipelines operating on separate threads are connected using a avs::Queue.
+	:alt: Two pipelines operating on separate threads are connected using an avs::Queue.

+	Two pipelines operating on separate threads are connected using an avs::Queue.

 Classes
 -------